GoogleCloudPlatform/PerfKitBenchmarker/README.md

    $ aliyuncli configure
    ```

-## DigitalOcean configuration and credentials
+### DigitalOcean configuration and credentials

-PerfKitBenchmarker uses the *curl* tool to interact with
+PerfKit Benchmarker uses the *curl* tool to interact with
 DigitalOcean's REST API.
 This API uses oauth for authentication.
 Please set this up as follows:

 Log in to your DigitalOcean account and create a Personal Access Token
-for use by PerfKitBenchmarker with read/write access in Settings /
+for use by PerfKit Benchmarker with read/write access in Settings /
 API: https://cloud.digitalocean.com/settings/applications

 Save a copy of the authentication token it shows, this is a